mbishflavien/plsql-window-functions-Flavien-MBISHIBISHI/README.md

  Insights
 - Descriptive: Top spenders are mostly from Kigali; sales peak around April and May.
 - Diagnostic: High sales align with product launches and promotions.
 Lower months show reduced transactions.
 - Prescriptive: Marketing should focus on Kigali customers and repeat promotions during peak months.
-Introducing loyalty rewards could increase retention.

  References